 Fifty-one years ago, I was a student at Penn State, a sophomore babe in the woods enjoying his first of many autumns of Nittany Lions football.
 The Ohio State upset of that year in Columbus remains an indelible memory for anyone possessing any cognitive ability at the time.
 Here are my enhanced recollections, which I like to re-publish during Ohio State weeks in the years when the Lions play at the Horseshoe in Columbus.

 The year was 1964.
-Some of you were around back then, but most of you probably weren’t.
+Some of you were around back then, but most of you weren’t.
 For those who were, let me tickle some old memories.
 For those who weren’t, this is a story worth reading.

 It was November 7, 1964, when the unranked Nittany Lions traveled to Columbus to play the undefeated #2 Ohio State Buckeyes, who no doubt expected the little Nittany Kitties to be trembling in their shoes in the vaunted horseshoe.
 Our boys (well, boys who are now in their late 60s and early 70s) were desperately over-matched by an acknowledged national power.
 Penn State had already lost four games, to Navy, UCLA, Oregon, and Syracuse, carrying a record of 3–4 into Columbus.
 Meanwhile, Ohio State was 6–0 and thinking Rose Bowl.
 Buckeye head coach Woody Hayes had a score to settle, having lost at home to Penn State in 1963 by the slim margin of 10–7.
-Presumably, the coaching legend would have his men well prepared to annihilate these non-conference upstarts.
+Without a doubt, the coaching legend would have his men well prepared to annihilate these non-conference upstarts.

-Back then, PSU was an Eastern Independent, several decades removed from ultimately joining the Big Ten.
+Back then, PSU was an Eastern Independent, several decades removed from joining the Big Ten.
 Our only All-America player was Maxwell Trophy winner Glenn Ressler, who played both offensive guard and middle guard (nose tackle) on defense.
 The quarterback was the long forgotten fifth-year senior Gary Wydman, who was coming off an injury and whose skills were much maligned by critics in the wake of his predecessors Richie Lucas and Pete Liske.
-I can recall a few other names from that team, most of which will probably not resonate with you.
-I believe that the fullback was Tommy Urbanik and the center was named Bob Andronici.
+I can recall a few other names from that team, most of which will not resonate with you.
+The fullback was Tommy Urbanik and the center was named Bob Andronici.
 Mike Irwin was a carrot-topped halfback from Altoona who would later become team captain.
 And yes, Walt, Joe Vierzbicki was a second-string tackle on this team.
 One more name: defensive end Gerry Sandusky, then a 6-1″ 200 lb junior.
 Those are about all the names this Turkey’s memory can muster.

 Let me digress briefly to apprise you of how things were at Penn State back then on November 7, 1964.
 The capacity of Beaver Stadium was 46,284.
 The University President was Eric A. Walker.
 The Nittany Lions head coach was Rip Engle and Joe Paterno was his assistant.
 Our big rivalry games were Pitt and Syracuse.
 Girls had to be in their dorms no later than 11:30 PM on weeknights and 1:00 AM on weekends.
 (All women had to live in dorms unless they were married or at least 21 years old, and co-ed dorms were unthinkable.)
 Students could smoke in class.
-There was still no State Store in State College; consequently, every Friday afternoon, a traffic gridlock choked the Benner Pike from the “Y” to downtown Bellefonte, where the only State Store was located, as over-21 seniors and grad students stocked up on cheap booze for the weekend for themselves and their underage colleagues.
-Hi-Way Pizza was brand new and Les’ Subs delivered their greasy sandwiches to dorms and frat houses 24/7 in all kinds of weather.
-The all-new ’64-1/2 Ford Mustang was Motor Trend’s Car of the Year and it was setting all-time sales records at a list price of $1995.
+There was still no State Store in State College; consequently, every Friday afternoon, a traffic gridlock choked the Benner Pike from the “Y” to downtown Bellefonte, where the only State Store was located, as over-21 seniors and grad students stocked up on cheap alcohol for the weekend for themselves and their underage colleagues.
+Hi-Way Pizza was brand new, and Les’ Subs delivered their greasy sandwiches to dorms and frat houses 24/7 in all kinds of weather.
+The all-new ’64-1/2 Ford Mustang was Motor Trend’s Car of the Year, and it was setting all-time sales records at a list price of $1995.
 “Muscle cars” were all the rage and why not?
 Gasoline was 29 cents a gallon.
 Nobody worried about its price ever increasing.
 On the music scene, earlier, in the spring, four shaggy blokes from Liverpool called the Beatles invaded our shores and changed the course of pop music.
 President John F. Kennedy had been assassinated a year earlier; four days before the Ohio State game his successor, President Lyndon B. Johnson had soundly defeated Arizona Senator Barry M. Goldwater in the 1964 presidential election.
 Meanwhile, a nascent war was expanding in a small country in Southeast Asia called Vietnam, formerly known as French Indochina.
 The military draft was gearing up for increasingly more conscripts to fuel that war, which would become a major, divisive social issue on the university campuses of America.

 However, on game day with Ohio State, national politics and international conflicts took a back seat to the gridiron, at least in State College and Columbus.
 This Turkey, then a sophomore, listened to the game on the radio in his dorm room in East Halls, as there was only one “game of the week” on the dorm’s single black and white TV (in “the TV room”) back then, and this was not it.